nicholaswmin/nicholaswmin/README.md

+> is a single-file static-site generator in 150 lines of [ruby][ruby]
+>
+> It's paramount design goal is to be **simple**, as in:
+> simple to understand, modify, install, use, extend & so on...

-> Instead of installing `X`/`Y` framework,
+Instead of going through a complex process of installing `X`/`Y` framework:

 - create a repository
 - copy this single-file "framework" into it
+- run `ruby nix.rb --init`
+- add posts & pages [gh-markdown][mdown]
-- write markdown and `git push`
+- `git push`

+which publishes automatically on [Github Pages][gh-pages].

-> Anyone with access to the repository can publish
-> the site effortlessly by cloning the repository,
-> without going through complex installation instruction.
+Anyone with access to the reposiniitory can then publish effortlessly by cloning the repository, without going through complex setup instruction.

-publishes automatically on [Github Pages][gh-pages].

-An experimental POC, following the [New Jersey style][njs] school of thought,
+**rationale:** This POC is based on the unconventional [New Jersey][njs] school of thought,
+which posits that simplicity of design, architecture and implementation is not
+only equally important but *even more important* than correctness.

-so its intentionally feature-poor & uncomplicated.
+Therefore its intentionally feature-poor & uncomplicated;

 ```bash